Skip to main navigation Skip to search Skip to main content

 Research

-Kasper Risbjerg Eskildsen is a historian of science.
-His work focuses on the history of the human sciences as well as the history of higher education in the modern era, from the 17th century to today.
+Kasper Risbjerg Eskildsen is a historian of scholarship.
+His work focuses on the history of the humanities as well as the history of higher education, from the 17th century to today and across the world.

 CV

-He leads the Science Studies research group at Roskilde University.
+Head of the Science Studies Research Group at Roskilde University.

 Books